-When it comes to fats, we’ve been told we should stay away.
+When it comes to fats, we've been told we should stay away from fatty oils.
 But, as science progresses, we're learning that not everything is black and white.
 For example, tallow for skin is a healthy animal fat, high in unsaturated fatty acids.
 Does that make it a good moisturizer for our skin?

 As this trend is coming back in full force, more and more beauty bloggers are happy to tell you they are rubbing beef fat balm on their skin as a moisturizer.